BorowiecK2018/Reflection/README.md

+# Reflection 15
+## 05/11/2018
+This week I have finished my bootstrap project and very close to completeing my google friday project.
+This week I also learned how bootstrap works and javasript.
+This week we all learned how to use main.js which was a javascript file that we used to make a noun, verb, and a adjective entering sheet were you enter one of those and gives you the list of them.
+Another thing I learned this week was how to use javascript to make a keyboard controler.

+---

 # Reflection 14
 ## 05/03/2018
 Today I am almost complete with my bootstrap project.
 I only have to insert a mugshot for the bootstrap project.